davidhonghikim/kos_v1/env/README.md

     *   Generate all `docker-compose-*.yml` files from the unified `.env` file (`generate_docker_compose.py`).
 3. Deploy the stack: `docker-compose -f docker/docker-compose.full.yml up -d`.
 4. Review logs in the `logs/` directory to troubleshoot.
+5.  **After archiving any handoff or critical file, immediately verify the archive exists at the expected path and (optionally) matches the source before proceeding.
+Log or document the result.
+If verification fails, halt and resolve before continuing.**

 --- END OF FILE README.md ---

+## 4. Script Locations and Troubleshooting

+**All installer and build scripts are now located in `scripts/installer/`.**
+- The only entry points are `kos-install.sh` (Linux/macOS) and `kos-install.bat` (Windows) in the project root.
+- If you encounter a 'file not found' or 'script missing' error, verify that all scripts (`gpu_autodetect.py`, `env_loader.py`, `env_audit.py`, `generate_docker_compose.py`) exist in `scripts/installer/`.
+- Never run scripts directly from the old `installer/` directory.

+**Troubleshooting Common Install Errors:**
+- If the installer fails at any step, check the logs printed to the terminal and in the `logs/` directory.
+- Ensure your Python environment is set up correctly and all dependencies are installed.
+- If Docker Compose fails to start, verify that the unified `.env` file was generated and all required images are available.
+- Never edit generated Docker Compose files by hand.
+All changes must be made in the env files and applied via the loader pipeline.

+# Hardware Detection and GPU Environment Variables

+All hardware-specific variables (e.g., KOS_GPU_ENABLE, KOS_GPU_COUNT, KOS_GPU_NAMES, CUDA_VISIBLE_DEVICES, etc.) are set by the GPU autodetector and written to env/gpu.env.
+Do not hardcode any hardware values in ports.env.
+The env_loader.py script merges gpu.env into the unified .env and config, which are then used by all downstream services and compose files.

+Workflow:
+1. Run the GPU autodetector (installer/gpu_autodetect.py or .bat) to generate env/gpu.env.
+2. Run env_loader.py to merge ports.env and gpu.env into the unified .env and config.
+3. All downstream services use the unified .env for hardware configuration.